Alusovvy/ray-bradbury-challenge/README.md

 # The Bradbury Practice

 A small daily-reading app inspired by Ray Bradbury's challenge: read one essay, one poem, and one short story every night.
+Built with my co-worker a Copilot.

 **Live website:** [alusovvy.github.io/ray-bradbury-challenge](https://alusovvy.github.io/ray-bradbury-challenge/)